chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 {{< /warning >}}

 {{< warning >}}
-The below prerequisites are according to our organizational standard.
-If you are using any specified version not mentioned here or a third-party extension or software, you can reach out to the CAMs and our Customer Support Team.
+The below prerequisites are according to the standard Chef Automate HA setup.
+You can contact the customer success manager or account manager if you use any specified version not mentioned here or a third-party extension or software.
 {{< /warning >}}

 Before installing Chef automate HA in AWS deployment mode, ensure you have taken a quick tour of this prerequisite page.